firasuke/awesome-systemd/README.md

 - [opensysusers](https://github.com/cromerc/opensysusers): A utility written to
 process sysusers.d files so that they can be handled on systems with or without systemd installed
+- [sd-tools](https://github.com/chimera-linux/sd-tools): A collection of tools
+forked from systemd that provides sysusers and tmpfiles

 ## systemd-tmpfiles
 - [etmpfiles](https://packages.artixlinux.org/packages/system/x86_64/etmpfiles/):